Listen to Fastmail CEO Bron Gondwana talk about JMAP on the Digital Citizen Podcast

 The TaskNotification object has the following properties:

-To reduce data, if the change only affects a single instance of a recurring task, the server MAY set the task and taskPatch properties for the instance; the taskId MUST still be for the master task.
+If the change only affects a single instance of a recurring task, the server MAY set the task and taskPatch properties for the just that instance; the taskId MUST still be for the master task.

 TaskNotification/get